 Ways to Invoke the Mother Divine:

-- Place your awareness on the aspects of mother divine in you, people you know, and that which permeates throughout the world, during your most de-excited state (meditation, yoga etc.).
+- Place your awareness on the aspects of mother divine in you, people you know and that which permeates throughout the world.
+This is good to practice during or after your most de-excited state (meditation and yoga for example).

 - Attend ceremonies, celebrations and pujas with a specific focus on the mother divine.

 - When spending time with the people in your life, especially the women that are close to you, immerse in that relationship with more honour, gratitude and love for the feminine divinity that emanates through that individual.
 Whatever you place your attention on grows.
 Allow that divinity to blossom and permeate!
 (This "Shakti" also certainly emanates through males).

 - Perform the more specific required rituals and rites that are outlined by the Rishi's (seers) and in the ancient texts.
 Check your local Hindu temple, vedic community or pundit.

 In Ayurveda, the woman's health and wellbeing is pivotal for not only the health and happiness of the family, but to the whole society and even the nation at large.
 Their wellbeing is a core influence that ripples throughout their (larger than you think) vicinity.